 My employer closes down between Christmas and New Year each year and I have to take holiday.
 Can they make me do this?

 Yes.
 This is likely to be set out in a contract of employment or as part of a collective agreement if it happens every year.
 If it isn’t, they should give you at least twice as much notice as the number of days’ holiday they wish you to take.

 I want to take 3 weeks off work to go to Australia but my employer’s holiday policy only allows for 2 weeks at a time.
 What can I do?

 Your employer is allowed to make rules as to when holiday can and can’t be taken.
 Even if your employer did not have any written rules on how much holiday can be taken at once, they could still refuse your request by giving the right notice.

-My child is ill with a sickness bug.
-Can I use holiday to look after him?
+My child has fallen ill with a bug.
+Can I use holiday to look after them?

-You will be entitled to unpaid leave to arrange for the care of your child – see Right to time off to care for dependants.
+You will be entitled to unpaid leave to arrange for the care of your child (our blog on taking time off to care for dependants has more on this).
 However, where you do not have anyone else who can look after your child, taking holiday is often a sensible approach.